chug2k/nouislider-rails/README.md

     //= require nouislider

-Add the following directive to your application.css:
+Add the following directive to your application.scss:

-    //= require nouislider
+    *= require nouislider

 http://refreshless.com/nouislider/more has more information on integrating your own styles.